ipspace/netlab/docs/dev/config/initial.md

 {%   endif %}
 ```

 Linux-based network operating systems (FRR, Cumulus Linux) set the IPv4 address of an unnumbered IPv4 interface to the IPv4 address of the parent interface.
-Here's part of the template used to create `/etc/network/interfaces` file on Cumulus Linux:
+Here's part of the template used to create the `/etc/network/interfaces` file on Cumulus Linux:

 ```
 auto {{ l.ifname }}